OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

-# SPP 1 -- Introduction to the Safeguard API
+# SPP 1 -- Introduction to the SPP API

 Safeguard for Privileged Passwords (SPP) is built as a secure, hardened appliance to provide protection for passwords and private keys.
 In addition to